katydecorah/seasonal-post-action/README.md

 {
   "ref": "main", // Required.
 The git reference for the workflow, a branch or tag name.
   "inputs": {
-    "date": "", // Set a specific date to run the action, leave blank for today.
+    "date": "", // Set a specific date to run the action (YYYY-MM-DD), leave blank for today.
   }
 }
 ```